ssatguru/BabylonJS-CharacterController/README.md

 * camera - arc rotate camera
 * scene - scene

-The player skeleton should have the following animation ranges
+The player skeleton is expected to have the following animation ranges
+* idle
 * walk
 * walkBack
 * run